UAW Local 4811

-UAW Local 4811 (UAW 4811) is the local union of United Auto Workers representing academic student employees, graduate student researchers, postdoctoral scholars, and academic researchers at 10 campuses of the University of California system and the Lawrence Berkeley National Laboratory, with the exception of the University of California College of the Law, San Francisco.
+UAW Local 4811 (UAW 4811) is the local union of United Auto Workers representing academic student employees, graduate student researchers, postdoctoral scholars, academic researchers, and student services and advising professionals at 10 campuses of the University of California system and the Lawrence Berkeley National Laboratory, with the exception of the University of California College of the Law, San Francisco.

 History

 Formation

 In the early 1980s, graduate student workers at the University of California, Berkeley began to organize a labor union known as Association of Graduate Student Employees (AGSE).
 In 1984, AGSE ally California state assemblymember Tom Bates introduced Assembly Bill 3251 into that year's session, which would have extended collective bargaining rights to graduate student employees, who were classified as apprentices rather than workers.
 At the same time, 1,300 AGSE members struck to pressure the university to recognize their union.
 This bill failed in May of that year, but this event officially inaugurated the precursor to the current graduate student union at the UC.
 In 1987, AGSE affiliated with the UAW, however Teaching Assistants would not be recognized as employees by the state of California until 1999, following a series of high participation strikes the year prior.
 UAW 2865 was officially formed in 2000, representing 8,000 Teaching Assistants, when members ratified its first contract which codified a wage of $13,500/yr, on average.
 This contract excluded Graduate Student Researchers, who remained categorized as apprentices until 2017.